You are viewing a story from harrypotterfanfiction.com

 ‘Well apart from being a git, he’s still strutting about the castle like he owns it, looking down at everyone else like they’re beneath him.
 I mean did you see the look he gave us; like we we’re total scum.
 Maybe someone should tell him that his side actually lost in the war.
 Fucking arsehole!’
 Ron practically yelled, before downing the rest of the firewhiskey.

-I can’t help but look back for one last glance at where Draco was standing.
+I couldn’t help but look back for one last glance at where Draco was standing.
 Was Ron really right, I wondered.
 Was Malfoy looking down his nose at us, thinking that we’re nothing but dirt on his shoe?
 A pain shot through me at the thought that he might think that about me.
 That he might still hate me, but before I even had the time to wonder why, Ron stood up rather abruptly beside me.

 A/N- So once again a major thank you to everyone that is reading and an even bigger thanks to everyone who is reviewing.
 I can't believe I have nearly 50 reviews and what I can't believe even more is that people are actually really liking this story.
 It's a major confidence boost for when I'm writing to know that people are actually reading it and liking it.